atomar3333/AsyncDocumentProcessingService/README.md

 An async document processing agent that accepts documents (PDFs, text) via REST API, queues them, and analyzes them using Gemini LLM.
 Built for the Robotic Imaging AI Agent Engineer assessment.

+## WHAT I CUT

+1. Redis queue — Used DB polling instead.
+Fewer moving parts, one less service to deploy.
+Tradeoff: no consumer groups or message-level ack.
+At single-worker scale, DB polling is sufficient.
+Would switch to Redis Streams for multi-worker
+2. PostgreSQL — Used SQLite for zero-config portability.
+Tradeoff: no concurrent write support Writes
+3. Multi-worker concurrency — Worker processes one job at a time.
+Sufficient for correctness demonstration but not for throughput.
+Tradeoff avoid race condition between multiple workers at the cost of low through put
+4. WebSocket/SSE for job status — Client must poll GET /jobs/:id.
+Would add WebSocket push notifications for real-time status updates.

+## WHAT NEXT
+1) Versioning system for schema, to make it modular for future expansion
+2) Redis Streams as job queue
+3) Adding check for malicious and unreadable pdf before sending to llm
+4) Add concurrent workers
+5) Add callback to know when a job is done

 ## Architecture

 ```